bmedicke/old-anki-decks/README.md

 # how to help out

-Fork this repository, clone it, and start editing:
+[Fork](https://help.github.com/articles/fork-a-repo/) this repository, and send me a [pull request](https://help.github.com/articles/creating-a-pull-request/).

+You can edit the JSON directly (useful for minor fixes) or use Anki itself to make changes and create new cards.

 ## editing with Anki